Credit Management policy

 Conclusion

 The credit management policy includes all the steps above, describes how they are implemented and by whom.
 It must be operational and concrete and therefore be adapted to each company.
-There should not be two identical procedures as each business is unique and has its own strategy.
+There should not be two identical procedures, as each business is unique and has its own strategy.

 It represents the application in practice of a business strategy and management of customer credit defined by the direction of the company.
-It allows to structure the business, improve performance and relationships between the different services that compose it.
+It allows you to structure the business, improve performance and relationships between the different services that compose it.

 Comment this page